tidepool-org/LoopUITests/README.md

 ### Smoke test
 Accessibility and tests that run through the screen elements making sure the are present

-- `smoke_1` accessibility labels for: main screens
+- `smoke_1` accessibility labels for: Therapy settings screens
-- `smoke_2` accessibility labels for: general settings and therapy settings screens
+- `smoke_2` accessibility labels for: Home screen, Home screen Charts
-- `smoke_3` install, confirgure and go into closed loop mode, then close and reopen loop app
+- `smoke_3` install, configure and go into closed loop mode, then close and reopen loop app

 ### Functional test
 Test basic functionality of the app.
-Opening, closing of screens, adding and removeing devices, clicking buttons etc ...
+Opening, closing of screens, adding and removing devices, clicking buttons etc ...

 - `functional_1`
 - `functional_2`